Kansans Ready To Travel

 Roads in Kansas are starting to fill with holiday travelers.

-According to AAA Kansas, there won’t be an increase in Thanksgiving travel this year, but the roads and skies will still be plenty stuffed.
+According to AAA Kansas, the roads and skies will still be plenty stuffed.

 AAA Travel forecasts 46.9 million Americans will journey 50 miles or more from home during the Thanksgiving holiday, a 0.6 percent increase over the 46.6 million people who traveled last year and the most since 2007.
 With 300,000 additional holiday travelers, this marks the seventh consecutive year of growth for Thanksgiving travel.
 The Thanksgiving holiday travel period is defined as Wednesday, November 25 to Sunday, November 29.

 Despite improvements in the economy, including steady wage growth, rising disposable income and a falling unemployment rate, consumers remain cautious about their finances.
 However, gas prices remain well below 2014 levels, providing an early holiday bonus to the more than 89 percent of holiday travelers who will drive to their destinations.

 Nearly 42 million Americans will take a holiday road trip this Thanksgiving, an increase of 0.7 percent over last year.
 Air travel is expected to increase by 0.1 percent, with 3.6 million Americans flying to their holiday destinations.
 Travel by other modes of transportation, including cruises, trains and buses, will decrease 1.4 percent this Thanksgiving, to 1.4 million travelers.